Collegiate Sports Yorkdale.

 After I completed the job application, Joe informed me that his assistant manager Don would be getting in touch with me.
 I went home anxiously waiting for the phone call.
 The call came later that day and an interview was set up for the end of the week.

 I was so nervous, I recall it was on the Friday morning when I sat down with Don in his office.
 He informed me that the position included mostly selling, ordering, merchandising and maintaining stock levels.
 The hockey department was one of the largest overall for sales year round.
-Collegiate Sports had seven stores in the Toronto area and the Yorkdale store, although not the largest in square footage did have the highest sales per square foot in the chain.
+Collegiate Sports had seven stores in the Toronto area and the Yorkdale store, although not the largest in square footage it did have the highest sales per square foot in the chain.

 Don wanted to test my product knowledge regarding hockey equipment.
 He told me he would be asking me five simple questions and my answers would determine if I was getting hired.
 I aced all five of the questions.